 Many banks will honor a check after six months unless they suspect you're up to no good.
 In some cases they may hold the check and call the issuer to verify that it's real, although they're under no obligation to do this.
 If it's a personal check from a friend or relative, consider letting the person know before you cash it.
 The writer might have assumed you already cashed the check and may no longer have money in the account to cover it.

 Many checks, particularly those from government agencies or large companies, contain fine print that voids the check after a certain period, such as 90 days.
 If you have one of these, contact the issuer and ask for a replacement.
+However, certain government checks may prove good for up to a year.

 - Keith Brofsky/Photodisc/Getty Images